Read The Following Excerpt From Federalist

 Causes of Factions: Inequality and Diversity of Opinion

 Madison identifies two primary sources of factions: the unequal distribution of property and the diversity of human opinions.
 The unequal distribution of property inevitably leads to the formation of factions based on economic interests.
-Those with property will naturally seek to protect their interests, while those without may strive for redistribution.
+Still, those with property will naturally seek to protect their interests, while those without may strive for redistribution.
 This fundamental conflict of interest, he argues, is an inherent feature of human society and cannot be easily eradicated.

 The diversity of human opinions presents a different, yet equally significant, challenge.
+These ideological clashes, Madison contends, are also an unavoidable aspect of a free society.
 People hold varying beliefs about religion, morality, and government.
-These differing viewpoints lead to the formation of factions based on ideological convictions.
-While some might advocate for a strong central government, others may favor greater states' rights.
-These ideological clashes, Madison contends, are also an unavoidable aspect of a free society.
+So while some might advocate for a strong central government, others may favor greater states' rights.
+Day to day, these differing viewpoints lead to the formation of factions based on ideological convictions.
 Attempting to suppress these differences, he argues, would require sacrificing individual liberty – a far greater evil than the potential instability caused by factionalism.

 Controlling the Effects of Factions: Two Approaches